bemer/aws-eb-workshop/README.md

 ## 1) It's all about Elastic Beanstalk!

-We will walk you through the very basics of Elastic Beanstalk: from installing and configuring the applications needed in your machine, deploying your applications in an Elastic Beanstalk Environment and creating a CI/CD pipeline.
+We will walk you through the very basics of Elastic Beanstalk: from installing and configuring the applications needed in your machine, deploying your applications in an Elastic Beanstalk Environment and executing blue/green deployments.

 ## 2) Let's use the CLI